 The Microsoft Edge web browser is based on Chromium and was released on January 15, 2020.
 It is compatible with all supported versions of Windows, and macOS.
-With speed, performance, best in class compatibility for websites and extensions, and built-in privacy and security features, it's the only browser you'll ever need.
+With speed, performance, best in class compatibility for websites and extensions, and built-in privacy and security features.

 Microsoft Edge helps keep you safe online.
 However, the networks you join may not be adequately secure.
 Microsoft Edge Secure Network can help you protect your device and sensitive data as you browse.